pedramkh8/TrueLayer/README.md

 # TrueLayer Test, Pokedex
-A simple Pokemon Rest API using .Net 5
+A simple Pokemon Rest API using .Net 5 for TrueLayer.

 ## Prerequistes
 - .NET 5